sk3l/sftp-ng-proxy/README.md

-# SFTP-cast : Forwarding of Local SFTP Session to Remote Host
+# sftp-ng-proxy : Forwarding of Local SFTP Session to Remote Host
 ***
 ## Purpose